Instant Delivery

 1. Tax Liability

-• FIT taxable wages are the part of your paycheck that the government can tax.
+• FIT taxable wage base is the part of your paycheck that the government can tax.

 • The more money in that taxable pile, the more tax they take.